 Notices will be mailed to holders at their addresses appearing in the security register maintained by the fiscal agent and will be deemed to have been given on the date of mailing.
-All notices to holders will be published, if and so long as the bonds are admitted for trading on the EuroMTF, the alternative market of the Luxembourg Stock Exchange, and the rules of the EuroMTF so require, in a daily newspaper of general circulation in Luxembourg.
-We expect that we will initially make such publication in the Luxemburger Wort.
-If publication is not practicable, notices will be validly given if in accordance with the rules of the EuroMTF.
+All notices to holders will be published, if and so long as the bonds are admitted for listing on the Official List of the Luxembourg Stock Exchange and for trading on the Euro MTF market, and the rules of the Luxembourg Stock Exchange so require, in a daily newspaper of general circulation in Luxembourg or on the website of the Luxembourg Stock Exchange (www.bourse.lu).
+We expect that we will initially make such publication in the d'Wort.
+If publication is not practicable, notices will be validly given if in accordance with the rules of the Luxembourg Stock Exchange.